How do you heal emotional wounds?

 the issues regarding those emotions never got resolved while that person was still alive.

-If you review the Psychology Today "Time Heals All Wounds, or Does
+If you review the copy of a Psychology Today "Time Heals All Wounds, or Does

 "Time doesn't heal; it's what you DO with the time that does."
 The

 following taken from that page brings up two questions:

 "First, how long is "some

 time" - two months, one year, two years, five years?

 The second question is why doesn't this apply to the rest of our